Handling audio

 Escoria features three built-in audio players which are accessible by their ESC global IDs:

-Playing audio is done by using the play_snd ESC command.
+Playing audio is done by using the play_snd ASHES command.
 It expects the path to the specific audio resource to be played and the global ID of the desired audio player.

-If the audio player is unspecified, it defaults to _sound.
+If no audio player is specified for play_snd, it defaults to _sound.

 Examples